-Payday loans, also referred to as cash advances or cash loans, give Illinois residents an easy way to get money in a hurry.
+Payday loans, also referred to as short term loans, cash advances or cash loans, give Illinois residents an easy way to get money in a hurry.
 However, taking some time to review how these loans work before applying one is important.

 A selection of loans you can apply for

 Check the websites of any providers you’re interested in to confirm they operate in your state of residence.